kgashok/orientations/mcqJava.md

 5. In Java, machine code is generated JIT from bytecode.
 It is therefore slower compared to C/C++.
 	- True or False?
 5. In Java, you never have to manually perform the memory deallocation of objects that are no longer needed.
 Therefore, there are no destructors for Java classes.
 Just like in C++.
-	6. True or False?
+	- True or False?
 6. In Java, there are no pointer data types or variables.
 So, **indirection** is not possible.
 Just like in C/C++.
-	7. True or False?
+	- True or False?
+6. In Java, it is always strictly **call by value**.
+Just like in C, and unlike C++.
+	- True of False?
 6. The Java language components (JVM, JRE and SDK) are developed in Java itself.
 Just like C++ is built using the C++ language.
 	- True or False?
 7. In Java, `1/0 == 1.0/0.0`.
 Just like in C/C++.
-	8. True or False?
+	- True or False?